Sagargupta16/sagargupta16.github.io/README.md

 ## 📄 About

-This repository serves as Sagar Gupta's portfolio website.
+This repository serves as a redirect page to Sagar Gupta's main portfolio hosted at [sagargupta16.github.io/portfolio-react](https://sagargupta16.github.io/portfolio-react/).
 The custom domain `sagargupta.live` is configured to point to this GitHub Pages site.

 **Note**: If `sagargupta.live` is showing a parking page, you need to configure your DNS settings in GoDaddy (see instructions below).